osallak/PolyEquationSolver/README.md

-# Computor-v1
+#PolyEquationSolver

 ## Overview
-Computor-v1 is a sophisticated command-line equation solver implemented in Python.
+PolyEquationSolver is a sophisticated command-line equation solver implemented in Python.
 It's designed to solve polynomial equations up to the second degree, providing both decimal and fractional solutions when applicable.

 ## Features